 Exporting files to Backblaze B2 in .Net using open-source tools

 Integrating cloud storage into your .NET applications can significantly enhance your data handling capabilities.
-This tutorial will guide you through exporting files to Backblaze B2 Cloud Storage using open-source tools in C#, providing practical examples along the way.
+This tutorial provides a step-by-step guide on exporting files to Backblaze B2 using modern open-source tools in C#, with robust error handling and retry mechanisms.

 Introduction to Backblaze B2 cloud storage